If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Boss Cutscene Level

-S006, existing in both the NTSC GameCube and Xbox release, is accessible through hacking.
+S006, existing in both the NA GameCube and Xbox release, is accessible through hacking.
 You have to set S006 as the boot file in sd2.ini.
 You are loaded into the level the developers used to store the ending cutscene.
 Model assets, animations and textures exist in cin_11.CSN, however it's only possible to extract MODLs and ANIMs so far.
 Cutscenes in Night of 100 Frights are real time assets called CSNs, however due to developer constrains the only version that usually has real time cutscenes used is the PlayStation 2.
 S006 is an oddity because it neither exists in the PS2 release nor is used in the GameCube and Xbox releases.

 Mystery Machine Menu